George Sokolsky: US 1935–1962

-In 1951, the U.S. Supreme Court upheld the convictions of contempt of the United States Congress against the Hollywood Ten, who had argued unsuccessfully that their First Amendment protections prohibited Congress from asking about their political activities.
+In 1951, the US Supreme Court upheld the convictions of contempt of the United States Congress against the Hollywood Ten, who had argued unsuccessfully that their First Amendment protections prohibited Congress from asking about their political activities.
 Thereupon, the American Legion presented the movie studios with a list of some 300 people, meant as a de facto blacklist.
 Those listed were given an opportunity to exonerate themselves by answering the charges against them in a letter.
 If the blacklisted artists refused to write a letter, they were fired.
 The studios submitted the letters from those who cooperated to the American Legion.
 The American Legion passed judgment on the acceptability of excuses, referring problematic cases to Sokolsky.
 As its "clearance man", Sokolsky worked pro bono on rendering a final decision on clearing the letter writer from the blacklist, either on his own or in consultation with Hollywood union leader Roy Brewer and/or actor Ward Bond, respectively the first and the second presidents of the Motion Picture Alliance for the Preservation of American Ideals.
 Artists who failed to meet the standards of political correctness were consigned to unemployment.
 According to Victor S. Navasky, "Newspaper columnists such as George Sokolsky, Victor Riesel, Walter Winchell, Jack O'Brian, and Hedda Hopper were as happy to fill their spaces by getting the deserved off the list as by putting the blameworthy on."
 Of course, distinctions between those who "deserved" removal from the blacklist and those who were "blameworthy" were determined, often arbitrarily, by the subjective judgment of powerful gatekeepers like Sokolsky.

 In March 1954, Sokolsky denounced the exposure of McCarthy on See It Now, broadcast on March 9, 1954, by Fred W. Friendly and Edward R. Murrow, in his Hearst newspaper column.
-Later that year, Time magazine characterized Sokolsky in the words of one of his friends, as one who "can be called the high priest of militant U.S. anti-Communism".
-Sokolsky never relented in his animadversions against world communism and its self-appointed standard bearer, the U.S.S.R.
-In February 1962, Sokolsky startled his readers by asserting that "if Khrushchev falls, we shall have immediate war."
+Later that year, Time magazine characterized Sokolsky in the words of one of his friends, as one who "can be called the high priest of militant U.S. anti-Communism."
+Sokolsky never relented in his animadversions against world communism and its self-appointed standard bearer, the Soviet Union In February 1962, Sokolsky startled his readers by asserting that "if Khrushchev falls, we shall have immediate war."

-Personal and death
+Personal life and death

 In 1922, Sokolsky broke a social taboo by marrying Rosalind Phang, a woman of mixed Caribbean-Chinese descent.
 She died in 1933.

 From 1953 to 1974, the Federal Bureau of Investigation collected records about him.

 During the Cuban Missile Crisis.
-Sokolsky advocated a vigorous American response, asking: "Do we have to stand still until Soviet Russia has established a missile and submarine base in Cuba?"
+Sokolsky advocated a vigorous American response by asking: "Do we have to stand still until Soviet Russia has established a missile and submarine base in Cuba?"